waldekmastykarz/ht23-365LicenseMonitor/README.md

 # 365 License Monitor

 Welcome to my hack!
-This project was created for the Microsoft Graph Hack Together at Microsoft Hack Together.
+This project was created for the Microsoft Graph Hack Together.